 As a college student, I suffered dreadful bouts of insomnia, anxiety attacks, and panic attacks after camping myself in my dorm room on nights and weekends when I should have spent some time mingling, going to parties, and participating in clubs and activities.

 I was so overwhelmed with social situations that I decided that it would always be better if I was alone, but being alone isn’t always the best.
+Because “Anxiety sees too many things as threats, it sees threats too easily.
+As a result, the fight or flight response is triggered too often and too easily.”
+Robert Allison, MA, LPC said.

 A lot of people don’t realize this because they’ve never been in a position where they are alone for an extended period, but being social is a basic need.
 Humans need to speak with or be around other humans in order to remain sane.